physrisk/website-source/articles/2021/arma-models.md

 With this model we have a system agnostic tool to do forecasts for real life systems (although adding tool to deal with seasonality would help too).
-Now everything has become a lot more complicated, but feel free to explore using the app below.
+Now everything has become a lot more complicated (though reality can be even more complicated [cite id="Holmes2021ATSA"]), but feel free to explore using the app below.

 [html5-interactive width="520" height="540" mode="iframe"